With Trump present in court, judges express skepticism of claims that he's immune from prosecution

 He later added: “If a president has to look over his shoulder or her shoulder every time he or she has to make a controversial decision and wonder if ‘after I leave office, am I going to jail for this when my political opponents take power?’ that inevitably dampens the ability of the president.”

-But the judges were repeatedly skeptical about those arguments.
-Another judge, Florence Pan, an appointee of Biden, noted to Sauer that his team concedes that former presidents can be prosecuted for official acts if they are impeached and convicted by the Senate.
+But the judges were skeptical about those arguments.
+When Sauer asserted that under the Constitution, Trump could not be prosecuted for conduct for which he had been impeached and acquitted before Congress, Judge Florence Pan suggested that that argument actually undermined his absolute immunity claim because he was conceding situations in which an ex—president could be charged.

-She suggested that hurts his absolute immunity claims, telling Sauer that “once you concede that presidents can be prosecuted under some circumstances, your separation of powers argument falls away."
+“Once you concede that presidents can be prosecuted under some circumstances, your separation of powers argument falls away,” Pan said.

 “The president has a unique constitutional role but he is not above the law.
-Separation of powers principles, constitutional text, history, precedent and immunity doctrines all point to the conclusion that a former president enjoys no immunity from prosecution,” prosecutor James Pearce said.

-“At a minimum, this case, in which the defendant is alleged to have conspired to overturn the results of a presidential election, is not the place to recognize some novel form of immunity,” he added.
+Separation of powers principles, constitutional text, history, precedent and immunity doctrines all point to the conclusion that a former president enjoys no immunity from prosecution,” prosecutor James Pearce said, adding that a case in which a former president is alleged to have sought to overturn an election “is not the place to recognize some novel form of immunity.”

+When Henderson asked how the court could write its opinion in a way that doesn’t open the “floodgates” of investigations against ex-presidents, Pearce said he did not anticipate “a sea change of vindictive tit-for-tat prosecutions in the future.”
+He called the allegations against Trump were fundamentally unprecedented.

+“Never before has there been allegations that a sitting president has, with private individuals and using the levers of power, sought to fundamentally subvert the democratic republic and the electoral system," he said.
+"And frankly, if that kind of fact pattern arises again, I think it would be awfully scary if there weren’t some sort of mechanism by which to reach that criminally.”

 It's not clear how quickly the panel from the U.S. Circuit Court of Appeals from the D.C.
 Circuit will rule, though it has signaled that it intends to work fast.

-U.S. District Judge Tanya Chutkan, who is presiding over the case, rejected the immunity arguments, ruling on Dec.
+U.S. District Judge Tanya Chutkan rejected the immunity arguments, ruling on Dec.
 1 that the office of the presidency does not confer a "'get-out-of-jail-free pass.'"
-Trump's lawyers appealed that decision, but Smith's team, determined to keep the case on schedule, sought to leapfrog the appeals court by asking the Supreme Court to fast-track the immunity question and rule in the government's favor.
-The justices declined, without explanation, to get involved.
+Trump's lawyers appealed that decision, but Smith's team, determined to keep the case on schedule, sought to leapfrog the appeals court by asking the Supreme Court to fast-track the immunity question.
+The justices declined to get involved.

 Richer reported from Boston.